 remove this little amount of tissue precisely.

-You must wait for 2 to 3 months for
+You must wait for

 a mild glasses prescription during this waiting period to see distance.

 We will provide you with lenses for your glasses at no charge.

 IN PLACE AFTER LASIK AND DOES THE FLAP EVER COME LOOSE?

 Unless an eye had experienced significant trauma, I am not aware